 \section{Introduction}

-The six-state quantum key distribution protocol \cite{Bruss1998,Bechmann-Pasquinucci1999} is a natural extension of the well-known BB84 four-state scheme, which was proposed by Bennett and Brassard in 1984 \cite{Bennett1984}.
-The six-state protocol uses three bases rather than two ones, which are utilized by the BB84 scheme.
-Although the six-state quantum key distribution protocol is regarded as less practical than the BB84 scenario, it has theoretically interesting features, so that many researchers have investigated it.
+The six-state quantum key distribution (QKD) protocol \cite{Bruss1998,Bechmann-Pasquinucci1999} is a natural extension of the well-known BB84 four-state scheme which was proposed by Bennett and Brassard in 1984 \cite{Bennett1984}.
+The six-state protocol uses three bases rather than two ones that are utilized by the BB84 scheme.
+Although the six-state QKD protocol is regarded as less practical than the BB84 protocol, it has theoretically interesting features so many researchers have investigated it.

-The BB84 procedure of quantum cryptography is designed for realizing secure key distribution between two parties, Alice and Bob.
-In the original BB84 scheme, Alice randomly chooses between two conjugate quantum bases in a two-dimensional Hilbert space and sends secretly a random binary number with a quantum bit (qubit) in the chosen basis.
-On the one hand, if Bob detects the qubit transmitted from Alice with the identical basis that Alice chooses, Bob obtains the correct secret bit.
-On the other hand, if Bob measures a state of the qubit sent by Alice in the basis which is different from Alice's one, an outcome of his observation is totally random.
-During the BB84 scheme, Alice sends one of four states included in the two conjugate bases at random.

-Because the BB84 protocol has a long tradition, its properties have been studied eagerly and vastly \cite{Bennett1992a,Bennett1992b}.
-Especially, its practical aspects have been investigated very much \cite{Lutkenhaus1999,Lutkenhaus2000,Gottesman2004,Scarani2009,Adachi2007,Gobby2004}.
+Because the BB84 scheme has a long tradition, its properties have been studied eagerly and vastly \cite{Bennett1992a,Bennett1992b}.
+In particular, its practical aspects have been investigated very much \cite{Lutkenhaus1999,Lutkenhaus2000,Gottesman2004,Scarani2009,Adachi2007,Gobby2004}.
 The BB84 scheme was proven unconditionally secure against an enemy who was able to mount arbitrary attacks permitted by quantum mechanics \cite{Lo1999,Mayers2001,Biham2006,Shor2000}.

-Because the six-state protocol is a direct descendant of the BB84 procedure, it inherits many qualities of the BB84 scheme.
+Because the six-state protocol is a direct descendant of the BB84 protocol, it inherits many qualities of the BB84.
 The six-state protocol has been studied already by many researchers.
-Bru{\ss} examined security of the six-state protocol against eavesdropping on a single qubit, which was not classified as a collective attack \cite{Bruss1998}.
-Bechmann-Pasquinucci and Gisin investigated collective and coherent attacks on the six-state protocol \cite{Bechmann-Pasquinucci1999}.
-The unconditional security of the six-state scheme has been proved already \cite{Lo2001}.
+Bru{\ss} examined the security of the six-state protocol against eavesdropping on a single qubit \cite{Bruss1998}.
+Bechmann-Pasquinucci and Gisin investigated in-coherent and coherent attacks on the six-state protocol \cite{Bechmann-Pasquinucci1999}.
+The unconditional security of the six-state protocol has been proved already \cite{Lo2001}.
 Information-theoretic security proof for the six-state protocol with one-way error correction and privacy amplification was presented \cite{Renner2005}.
 Intercept/resend attacks on the six-state protocol over noisy channels were examined \cite{Garapo2016}.
 The security proof of the six-state protocol with threshold detectors was investigated for practical purposes \cite{Kato2016}.